OpenSIPS/python-opensips/README.md

     hdl = OpenSIPSEventHandler(mi_connector, 'datagram', ip='127.0.0.1', port=50012)

     def some_callback(message):
-        # do something with the message
+        # do something with the message (it is a JSON object)
         pass

     ev: OpenSIPSEvent = None